HenrikJoreteg/joreteg.com/posts/2015/10/viability-of-frameworks-on-mobile.md

 The last two apps I built actually didn’t contain any Ampersand code at all.
 If you’ve read my [recent, excited post about Redux][5] that probably doesn’t surprise you.

-**I don’t care what you use, beyond how it effects how I experience your app as a user.**
+**I don’t care what you use, beyond how it affects how I experience your app as a user.**

 Tools are merely a means to an end.